TormStorm/jagex-launcher-linux/README.md

 # Jagex Launcher Linux

-This repo contains instruction on how to install the Jagex Launcher in Linux<br>
-This also sets up the Flatpak RuneScape client and installs RuneLite<br>
+This repo contains instruction on how to install the Jagex Launcher in Linux, it also sets up the Flatpak RuneScape client and RuneLite<br>

 ## Disclaimer